What YouTube Vanced Was

 - Old installations may break as YouTube updates its platform

-- Login functionality through MicroG may become unreliable
+- Login through MicroG may become unreliable

 YouTube Vanced vs ReVanced

-The most common question users have is how ReVanced relates to YouTube Vanced.
-The key difference is that Vanced was a specific modified app, while ReVanced is a patching ecosystem.
-ReVanced uses Manager to apply patches to supported app versions rather than distributing a single prebuilt modified APK.
+The question people ask most is how ReVanced relates to Vanced.
+Vanced was a specific modified app.
+ReVanced is a patching ecosystem: its Manager applies patches to a supported YouTube version instead of distributing a single prebuilt APK.

 | Aspect | YouTube Vanced | ReVanced |